 The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

-The provisions of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) creates some challenges under the anti-money laundering (AML) and counter-terrorist financing (CTF) regime, including:
+The provisions of the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) creates some challenges under the anti-money laundering (AML) and counter-terrorist financing (CTF) regime, including:

 complying with information requirements